percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1144](https://perconadev.atlassian.net/browse/EVEREST-1144) - While editing the backup storage in a PostgreSQL database backup schedule, an error was encountered after three backup schedules were created.
 The issue has been resolved now.

-- [EVEREST-1181](https://perconadev.atlassian.net/browse/EVEREST-1181) - Database engine major version upgrade was not possible for MongoDB and PostgreSQL, so it should have been disabled in database edit.
-However, it was enabled.
-We have addressed this issue, and it is disabled now.
+- [EVEREST-910](https://perconadev.atlassian.net/browse/EVEREST-910) - The schedule name and storage location for scheduled backups were not visible on the UI.
+The issue has been resolved now.

+- [EVEREST-1050](https://perconadev.atlassian.net/browse/EVEREST-1050) - Fixed an issue that was preventing the restore information from being updated on the restore page.

+- [EVEREST-1244](https://perconadev.atlassian.net/browse/EVEREST-1244) - While attempting to restore a database, there was a discrepancy between the messages indicating the status of the restoration process and the actual actions being taken by Percona Everest.
+The issue has been resolved now.

 - [EVEREST-1204](https://perconadev.atlassian.net/browse/EVEREST-1204) - Before, when creating a database from the UI, it used `G` as the unit for storage instead of `Gi`.
 It also used `G` when displaying details about the database storage.
 The issue has been resolved now, and it shows the correct unit.

-- [EVEREST-1233](https://perconadev.atlassian.net/browse/EVEREST-1233) - Fixed an issue where an incorrect error message was displayed when attempting to downgrade a major database version.

-- [EVEREST-1244](https://perconadev.atlassian.net/browse/EVEREST-1244) - While attempting to restore a database, there was a discrepancy between the messages indicating the status of the restoration process and the actual actions being taken by Percona Everest.
-The issue has been resolved now.
+- [EVEREST-307](https://perconadev.atlassian.net/browse/EVEREST-307) - We have fixed an issue where the errors contained exceptions and stack traces.